JasonG22/MicroProccessor-Systems-Game-assignment/README.md

 Link to Project video https://youtu.be/-Aud4VfSPMk?si=5o4y8xpCODXmMtZo

-This project is a space shooter game developed as a group assignment for the STM32 microcontroller board.( Scored 62%) The goal was to create a complete and functional game that showcased our embedded programming skills while meeting a set of assessment criteria that included gameplay quality, code structure, use of graphics, originality, and interactivity.
+This project is a space shooter game developed as a group assignment for the STM32 microcontroller board.
+The goal was to create a complete and functional game that showcased our embedded programming skills while meeting a set of assessment criteria that included gameplay quality, code structure, use of graphics, originality, and interactivity.

 As a group, we worked together on most aspects of the game collectively, including the design of the menu system, graphics, scoring, and overall game loop.